Arturo Umberto Illia

-Arturo Umberto Illia ([aɾˈtuɾo wmˈbeɾto ilˈia]; 4 August 1900 – 18 January 1983) was an Argentine politician and physician, who was President of Argentina from 12 October 1963, to 28 June 1966.
-He was a member of the centrist Radical Civic Union.
+Arturo Umberto Illia ([aɾˈtuɾo wmˈbeɾto ilˈia]; 4 August 1900 – 18 January 1983) was President of Argentina from 1963 until his overthrow in 1966.
+He was part of the Radical Civic Union, and the People's Radical Civic Union during his presidency.

 Illia reached the presidency of the Nation in elections controlled by the Armed Forces in which Peronism was outlawed and while the previous constitutional president Arturo Frondizi was detained.
 During his government, the national industry was promoted, 23% of the national budget was allocated to education (the highest figure in the history of the country), unemployment fell, the external debt decreased, a literacy plan was carried out and sanctioned the Minimum, Vital and Mobile Salary law and the Medications Laws.

 He was noted for his honesty and trustworthiness, an example of this being the fact that Illia lived almost all his life in his humble home in Cruz del Eje, where he devoted himself to medicine, and that he never used his influence to his advantage, to the point such as having to sell his car while in office and refusing to use public funds to finance his medical treatments.
 After his government, he maintained his active political militancy, rejected the retirement perks he had earned as president, and returned home to continue dedicating himself to medicine.

 Biography

-Arturo Umberto Illia was born in Pergamino, Buenos Aires, to Emma Francesconi and Martín Illia, Italian immigrants from the Lombardy Region.
+Arturo Umberto Illia was born in Pergamino, Buenos Aires to Italian immigrants.
+Martino Illia (1861–1948) was born in Samolaco, province of Sondrio, Lombardy, while his mother Emma Francesconi (1874–1940) was born in Gratacazolo, province of Brescia.

 He enrolled in the School of Medicine at the University of Buenos Aires in 1918.
 That year, he joined the movement for University reform in Argentina (Reforma Universitaria), which first emerged in the city of Córdoba, and set the basis for a free, open and public university system less influenced by the Catholic Church.
 This development changing the concept and administration of higher education in Argentina, and in a good portion of Latin America.

 As a part of his medical studies, Illia begun working in the San Juan de Dios Hospital in the city of La Plata, obtaining his degree in 1927.

 In 1928 he had an interview with President Hipólito Yrigoyen, the longtime leader of the centrist UCR, and the first freely-elected President of Argentina.
 Illia offered him his services as a physician, and Yrigoyen, in turn, offered him a post as railroad physician in different parts of the country, upon which Illia decided to move to scenic Cruz del Eje, in Cordoba Province.
-He worked there as a physician from 1929 until 1963, except for three years (1940–1943) in which he was Vice-Governor of the province.
+He worked there as a physician from 1929 until 1963, except for three years (1940–1943) in which he was vice-governor of the province.

 Family

 On 15 February 1939, he married Silvia Elvira Martorell, and had three children: Emma Silvia, Martín Arturo and Leandro Hipólito.
 Martín Illia was elected to Congress in 1995, and served until his death in 1999.

-Gabriela Michetti, elected Vice President in 2015, is a great-grandniece of Illia.
+Gabriela Michetti, elected vice president in 2015, is a great-grandniece of Illia.